starr-dusT/home-adsb-deployment/README.md

 Edit [docker-compose.yml](./docker-compose.yml).
 Primarily changes needed will be:

 - `commands` section of `dump1090` which defines SDR specific configuration
-- `environment` section of `tar1090` which defines the timezone, BEASTHOST IP, and home position of SDR
+- `environment` section of `tar1090` which defines the timezone and home position of SDR

 ## Usage